selbovi/transfer/Readme.md

 # RESTful service for money transfers between accounts.

+## drawbacks found:
+* Lombok;
+* Balances stored in double;
+* Commit in final block, no rollbacks;
+* Poor REST: plain text responses, query params, GET for transfers;
+* Double.compare instead of a direct comparison;
+* No params validation;
+* Interfaces/*Impl classes without a visible reason;
+* Unit tests are functional ones in fact.
+* And the critical issue - there is no interface for creating accounts and no pre-created ones.
+So, basically, the main functionality is unreachable.

 ## About testing:

 ##### test proves that parallel transfer operations, between same accounts, do not lead for data integrity loss